AdvancedPhotonSource/GSAS-II/docs/source/packages.rst

  * Python 3.10 is recommended, but 3.7 or later is fine.
  * wxPython 4.2 or later is recommended, but with Python <=3.9 any wx4.x version should be OK.
-However, expect problems with Py>=3.10 and anything older than wx4.2.0.
+However, do expect problems with Py>=3.10 and anything older than wx4.2.0.
- * NumPy 1.23 recommended, but anything from 1.17 on is likely fine
+ * NumPy 1.26 recommended, but anything from 1.17 on is likely fine
  * matplotlib 3.6 is recommended, but 3.4 or later is preferred.
  * pyOpenGL: no version-related problems have been seen.
  * SciPy: no version-related problems have been seen, but in at least one